This section details specific guidance for appraisers on using SOAR.

 Feedback Form 6 is enabled after appraisal Form 4 is signed off by appraisee.
 Appraiser completes Form 6B; appraisees complete Form 6A.

-Form 6 appears as an additional tab along the top of the interview details page; and also as a reminder on the appraisal timeline function on the appraiser dashboard.
+Form 6 appears as an additional tab along the top of the appraisal details page; and also as a reminder on the appraisal timeline function on the appraiser dashboard.
 It will remain on the dashboard for 8 weeks and is hidden automatically thereafter.

 For appraisers, the first ten Form 6B are used for benchmarking purposes; thereafter it is optional and the form is designed as a reflective tool with different questions set.